Li Ziqi (vlogger): Career

 Li started posting her videos on Meipai in 2015.
 Initially, Li made her videos by herself, but her video editing skills at the time failed to "capture the creativity" she tried to express.
 In 2016, one of Li's videos titled Peach Wine caught the attention of a video-making platform CEO, who featured the video on the platform's front page, which soon elicited more followers for Li's channel.
 She released her first video to YouTube in 2017 with the title "Making a dress out of grape skins."
 As of January 2024, she had over 18 million subscribers on YouTube, and as of January 2024 she had over 26.3 million followers on Sina Weibo, over 5 million followers on Facebook, and inspired many bloggers to post similar content.

 Her mainland audience includes urban millennials.
 Li's popularity may be attributed to fugu (复古, retro-nostalgia), a growing appreciation in modern China for traditional culture.
 In an interview with Goldthread in September 2019, Li stated "I simply want people in the city to know where their food comes from."

 A majority of Li's videos focus on traditional foods and antiques.
 Besides food preparation videos, other popular videos of Li's include creating makeup and dresses dyed with grape skins.
 Li rarely speaks in her videos, and the sounds of nature, cooking, and calm music are most prominent.
 Hemispheres magazine stated, "The only narration is friendly banter between Li and her grandmother, but the sounds—the singing of birds, the crunch of frost underfoot, the thwack of a cleaver, the sizzle of frying garlic—lure you into an ASMR trance, so you don't even notice how many videos you've binged."
+Her videos are generally between 5 and 20 minutes.
+In her postings, Li frequently uses hashtags that evoke nostalgia, with one of her favorites being "Dawn blossoms plucked by [Zi]Qi," an allusion to Lu Xun's nostalgic sentiment in the essay collection Dawn Blossoms Plucked at Dusk.

 In 2018, she launched a food brand under her own name and sold prepackaged food through e-commerce.
+She opened the e-commerce shop on Tmall.
+In 2020, she founded a factory in Liuzhou to produce luosifen.

 She was awarded the People's Choice Award by the Central Committee of the Chinese Communist Party's official People's Daily newspaper in September 2019.
+That same year, she was selected as 2019 Person of the Year in Cultural Communication by China Newsweek.
 In August 2020, Li was nominated as a member of the All-China Youth Federation.
 Li, along with Ms Yeah and Dianxi Xiaoge, are the only Chinese Internet celebrities who have reached international prominence.